 This post contains affiliate links.
 At no additional cost to you, I may earn a small commission if you book or purchase through these links.
 You can read my full disclosure policy here.

-My Easy and Informative Guide to LA in Three Days: Intro: I lived in LA for 4 years and absolutely loved it there!
-My love for the City of Angels and my own recent 3 day LA trip inspired me to write this guide from my actual itinerary.
-I realize how overwhelming it is when you have so much to see in a city and very little time in which to do it!
+LA in 3 Days: An Easy Intro Guide: I lived in LA for four years and absolutely adored it there.
+My love for the City of Angels along with one of my own three-day LA trips inspired me to write this guide from my actual itinerary.
+I realize how overwhelming it is when you have so much to see in a big city and very little time in which to do it!

-My Easy and Informative Guide to LA in Three Days: Day One: Complete itinerary that included Hollywood, West Hollywood, Beverly Hills, Venice Beach and Disneyland.
+LA in 3 Days: An Easy Day One Itinerary & Guide: Day One included popular attractions in Hollywood, West Hollywood, Beverly Hills, Venice Beach, and Disneyland.

-Day Two includes fun tours, good eats, great sites and relaxing down time options!
+Day Two includes fun tours, good eats, great sites, and relaxing downtime options!
 Ready?
-Me too!
+Let’s get to it!

 We did breakfast on-the-go this morning, but if you are wanting recommendations, check out Swingers Diner.
 They have two locations in LA.
-One is in Hollywood on Beverly Boulevard (the location I go to) and the other is in Santa Monica on Broadway.
+The location I visit is in West Hollywood on Beverly Boulevard and the other is in Santa Monica on Broadway.

 Tour Warner Brothers Studios

 This is probably my favorite studio tour just because they produce so many popular TV shows and films and because there are a variety of backlots and soundstages to see.
 We scheduled a 10 am tour and you can click here to order your tickets online.